yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ### ModuleSetting

-The following configuration remove Module Setting panel from the extension sidebar.
+Remove the Module Setting Panel from the extension sidebar by using the configuration given below.

     {
       "Sugar": {